 Doctors usually diagnosis shingles based on its characteristic one-sided rash and the accompanying pain or abnormal sensations.
 If they aren’t sure whether it’s shingles, the fluid inside the blisters can be tested to see whether it contains the virus.
 Doctors can also check if the blood has more than the usual numbers of antibodies needed to fight the varicella-zoster virus.

 As of December 2018, the German Standing Committee on Vaccination (STIKO) recommends that everyone over the age of 60 have the inactivated zoster vaccine.
 “Inactivated” means that the vaccine only has parts of dead viruses in it, not weakened live viruses.
 People who have a weak immune system or chronic diseases (such as diabetes or rheumatoid arthritis) are advised to already have this vaccine from the age of 50.
 Studies have shown that the vaccine clearly lowers the risk of healthy people getting shingles.
 But it’s hard to tell whether the protection against shingles lasts longer than four years because the inactivated vaccine is still quite new.
 The vaccination may cause side effects, including reddened skin and rashes, pain where the vaccine was injected, or swelling.

-The costs aren’t yet covered by all of the statutory health insurers in Germany.
-If you’re thinking of having the shingles vaccine, you should first find out whether your insurer will cover the costs.
+The costs are covered by all of the statutory health insurers in Germany.

 Pain and fever can be relieved with medication such as acetaminophen (paracetamol) or acetylsalicylic acid (the drug in medicines like Aspirin).
 Prescription painkillers are sometimes used to relieve more severe pain.